-The Constitutional provision against self-incrimination is "an option of refusal and not a prohibition of inquiry."
-(In re Application of Lemon (1936) 15 Cal.App.2d 82, 89.)
-Were it otherwise, any suspect would be sacrosanct, and witnesses most likely to know the facts could refuse to aid in the investigation of the crime.
-(Id.)
+57 The Constitutional provision against self-incrimination is "an option of refusal and not a 58 prohibition of inquiry.'
+Were it otherwise, any suspect would be sacrosanct, and witnesses most 59 likely to know the facts could refuse any aid to an investigation of the crime."
+(In re Application of60 Lemon (1936) 15 Cal.App.2d 82, 89.)

 B. Petitioner Has an Interest in Prompt Resolution of the Case subjected to unwarranted surprise or delay.
 (Id.)
-This is consistent with the clear statutory mandate of the Family Code, which requires that a hearing on the request for a long-term domestic violence restraining order be held promptly "[w]ithin 21 days, or, if good cause appears to the court, 25 days from the date that a temporary restraining order is granted or denied" (Cal.
+This is consistent with the clear statutory mandate of the Family Code, which requires that a hearing on the request for a long-term domestic violence restraining order be held promptly "[w]ithin 21 days, or, if good cause appears to the court, 25 days from the date that a temporary restraining order is granted or denied."
+(Cal.
 Fam.
-Code sec 242(a).)
+Code sec.
+242(a).)

-65 Courts must consider the interests of the plaintiff in civil litigation where the defendant is 66 exposed to parallel criminal prosecution.
+62 "Courts must consider the interests of the plaintiff in civil litigation where the defendant is 63 exposed to parallel criminal prosecution."
 (Fuller v.
 Superior Court (2001) 87 Cal.App.4th 299, 306.)
-67 Plaintiffs are entitled to an expeditious and fair resolution of their civil claims without being
+64 Plaintiffs are entitled to an expeditious and fair resolution of their civil claims without being

-The petitioner in the present case has been exposed to months/years of abuse from the respondent, which is documented in his/her/their declaration and associated submissions.
-He/she/they has/have shown the courage to extricate himself/herself/themselves from the abusive relationship and has a strong interest in permanent and expeditious disentanglement from the respondent.
-By continuing the case, the petitioner is being forced to face his/her/their abuser multiple times over an extended period of time, which only serves to perpetuate the trauma while providing no concomitant safeguard to the respondent.
+69 The petitioner in the present case has been exposed to months/years of abuse from the 70 respondent, which is documented in his/her/their declaration and associated submissions.
+71 He/she/they has/have shown the courage to extricate himself/herself/themselves from the abusive 72 relationship and has/have a strong interest in permanent and expeditious disentanglement from the 73 respondent.
+By continuing the case, the petitioner is being forced to face the person who abused 74 him/her/them multiple times over an extended period of time, which only serves to perpetuate the 75 trauma while providing no concomitant safeguard to the respondent.